President Rodríguez and Provost Kim have made the difficult decision to postpone the May 2020 commencement exercises.

 Visit UAlbany's maps & directions website for more information.

 Guest tickets are NOT required for the University-Wide outdoor Undergraduate ceremony, though graduates are advised to invite up to ten guests maximum for this event.

-Guest tickets ARE required for the following ceremonies:
+Guest tickets ARE required for all TBD ceremonies.

 Guest tickets must be secured ahead of time by each graduate; they will do this while registering to attend their ceremony/ies online via our Marching Order software program.
 Please check with your graduate to receive your ticket as no guests will be admitted without one.
 Electronic tickets have a unique scan-code that can only be used once; tickets may be displayed on your mobile device or can be printed on paper.

 Please note that children two years and older require their own guest ticket, as do current students who are attending as a guest of a graduate.

-Should any unclaimed guest tickets become available, an email notification with instructions will be sent to registered students in late April.
+Should any unclaimed guest tickets become available, an email notification with instructions will be sent to registered students in late TBD.
 The Commencement Office is not able to accommodate any extra requests outside of this process.

 Accessible seating and other reasonable accommodations are available for individuals with disabilities and/or injuries.
 Should you require special arrangements beyond what is listed below, please contact the Disability Resource Center.